wix-incubator/kafka-connect-s3/README.md

 }
 ```
  - Iterate through the "chunks" described in the index.
 Each has a `first_record_offset` and `num_records` so you can work out if the offset you want to find is in that chunk.
+  - `first_record_offset` is the absolute kafka topic-partition offset of the first message in the chunk.
+Hence the first chunk in the index will always have the same `first_record_offset` as the offset in the file name - `0` in this case.
  - When you've found the correct chunk, use the `byte_offset` and `byte_length` fields to make a [range request](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.35) to S3 to download only the block you care about.
   - Depending on your needs you can either limit to just the single block, or if you want to consume all records after that offset, you can consume from the offset right to the end of the file
  - The range request bytes can be decompressed as a GZIP file on their own with any GZIP compatible tool, provided you limit to whole block boundaries.